ritushinde36/terraform-projects/Project7-ASG-SNS-module/README.md

     - Target group containing both the the EC2 instances in the private subnets
     - ALB listener attached to the ALB that forward http traffic to the Target Group
         - Requests to <ALB_DNS>/login.html are routed to the EC2 instance serving the login page.
         - Requests to <ALB_DNS>/home.html are routed to the EC2 instance serving the home page.
-    - Creates an RDS instance in the specified subnet
+    - EC2 instances are present in an autoscaling group
+    - Target Tracking Policy auto-scales instances based on CPU utilization and ALB request load
+    - An Amazon CloudWatch Alarm is triggered when scaling actions are required
+    - The alarm is connected to an SNS Topic, which sends email notifications for scaling events.

 3. Initialize Terraform